cborn/moodle-format_tiles/README.md

 - an Administrator will be able to see the plugins settings under Site Administration > Plugins > Course Formats > Tiles

 ##Compatibility and Support
 The plugin is compatible with Moodle versions from 3.3 to 3.7 inclusive.

+This version of the plugin is *not* compatible with Moodle 3.9 or higher.
+Please see https://moodle.org/plugins/format_tiles for a later version.

 It supports the Privacy API.